PokemonAutomation/ComputerControl/Wiki/Programs/PokemonSV/FastCodeEntry.md

 - The code entry pad must be up.
 - The cursor must be over the "1" digit.
 - No digits or characters have been entered yet.
-- Plug in the Arduino/Teensy and it will enter the code.
 - Start the program.